Processing math: 100%

 Peano’s Axioms

-- If with and , then
+5. If SN with 0S and aSs(a)S, then S=N

 Written with StackEdit.